dougil0214/rochester-311-complaint-analysis/README.md

 - Which areas generate the most 311 complaints?
 - What issues are most common across the city?
 - How do complaint patterns differ by area?
+- How long do complaints take to be resolved
 - Are there trends or seasonal patterns over time?

 ---